MoseleyBioinformaticsLab/MESSES/_sources/cli.rst.txt

 ~~~~~~~~
 The validate command of MESSES supports validating JSON data.
 This is done largely
 through utilizing `JSON Schema <https://json-schema.org/understanding-json-schema/>`_,
 but validation beyond the capabilities of JSON Schema is also done.
-By default
+By default,
 JSON files are validated against the :doc:`experiment_description_schema`, but this
 can be turned off with options.
 Users can also provide additional validation in
-the form of their own JSON schema and :doc:`protocol_dependent_schema`.
+the form of their own JSON schema and a :doc:`protocol_dependent_schema`.
 More details
 and examples for the validate command are in the :doc:`tutorial`.

 Usage